Distributivity in lattices of torsion classes over finite-dimensional algebras: Introduction and main result

-Denote by $\mathbf{tors} A$ (respectively, $\mathbf{torf} A$) the set of all torsion classes (respectively, torsion-free classes).
-Iyama-Reiten-Thomas-Todorov proved that the two posets $\mathbf{tors} A$ and $\mathbf{torf} A$ partially ordered by containments are both complete lattices \cite{Iyama}.
+Denote by $\operatorname{tors} A$ (respectively, $\operatorname{torf} A$) the set of all torsion classes (respectively, torsion-free classes).
+Iyama-Reiten-Thomas-Todorov \cite{Iyama} proved that the two posets $\operatorname{tors} A$ and $\operatorname{torf} A$ ordered by inclusion are both complete lattices.
 In addition, the two complete lattices are anti-isomorphic:

-Barnard-Carroll-Zhu \cite{Barnard} proved that the {\it completely join irreducible elements} of $\mathbf{tors} A$ are in bijection with the {\it bricks} of $\mathbf{mod }A$.
-By considering the Hasse quiver of the lattice of torsion classes, Demonet-Iyama-Reading-Reiten-Thomas \cite{Demonet} introduced the brick labeling and showed that the lattice is completely semidistributive, bialgebraic and hence arrow-separated.
+A module $B \in \operatorname{mod} A$ is called a {\it brick} if every non-zero endomorphism of $B$ is an isomorphism.
+Barnard-Carroll-Zhu \cite{Barnard} proved that the {\it completely join irreducible elements} of $\operatorname{tors} A$ are in bijection with the {\it bricks} of $\operatorname{mod }A$.
+By considering the Hasse quiver of the lattice of torsion classes, Demonet-Iyama-Reading-Reiten-Thomas \cite{Demonet} used the {\it brick labeling} (see also in \cite{Asai,Barnard}) and showed that $\operatorname{tors} A$ is completely semidistributive (see also in \cite{Garver}), bialgebraic and hence arrow-separated.
 For more details of the semidistributivity of this lattice, one can also refer to \cite{Thomas}.

+Since the poset of torsion classes forms a complete semidistributive lattice, an essential question is whether this lattice satisfies the distributive property, which plays a crucial role in combinatorial and structural representation theory.
+A lattice $L$ is called {\it distributive} if the meet operation distributes over the join and vice-versa.
+For instance, given a poset $(P,\leq)$ we consider $\operatorname{Ideal}(P)$, the set of {\it order ideals} of $P$ (downwards closed subsets).
+The inclusion of ideals makes $\operatorname{Ideal}(P)$ into a distributive lattice, where the meet is given by intersection of ideals and the join is given by union of ideals.
+Recall from {\it Birkhoff representation theorem}, any finite distributive lattice $L$ is isomorphic to $\operatorname{Ideal}(P)$ where $P$ is the subposet of $L$ containing the {\it join-irreducible elements} of $L$.

+The main purpose of the present paper is to study the distributivity of $\operatorname{tors} A$.
+It is easy to see that the lattice of torsion classes over a semisimple algebra is distributive.
+However, determining which algebras have this property remains a nontrivial problem.
+In this work, we show that the lattice is distributive if and only if every torsion class is completely determined by its simple modules, meaning that the set of bricks coincides with the set of simple modules.
+Moreover, in the case of a basic finite-dimensional algebra, this condition implies that the algebra is precisely the finite direct product of finite-dimensional local algebras.
+Our main result can be stated as follows. \begin{thm} Let $A$ be a basic finite-dimensional algebra over an algebraically closed field $K$.
+Then the lattice of torsion classes $\operatorname{tors}A$ is distributive if and only if $A$ is the finite direct product of finite-dimensional local algebras. \end{thm}